What is it?

 Associate Fellowship Scheme (AFS)

-The University offers the Associate Fellowship Scheme (AFS) which is a formal qualification intended for Graduate Teaching Assistants, part-time and sessional teachers.
+The University offers the Associate Fellowship Scheme (AFS) which is a formal qualification intended for Graduate Teaching Assistants, part-time and sessional teachers, capacity permitting.
 It aims to help you develop your knowledge and skills as a practitioner, in your role as a teacher or as someone who supports student learning.
 Find out more about the Associate Fellowship Scheme.

 IT online learning guides